nicolasfara/experiment-multitier-modularization/src/main/scala/it/unibo/capabilities/design.md

 ## Motivation

-Facing heterogeneous systems, such as CAS (Collective Adaptive Systems) and IoT (Internet of Things) in the Cloud-Edge continuum era, is a challenging task: the system should account different hosts/devices with different capabilities and resources, and the different tiers of the system should be able to _properly_ communicate and _interact_ with each other.

-For example, in a system where smartphones, wearables, and other devices are involved, not all the devices can execute the whole (macro)program as supposed in homogeneous systems.
-Wearables can provide certain *capabilities* (e.g., GPS, heart rate monitor, etc.), while smartphones can provide others (e.g., UI, notifications, connectivity etc.).
-Moreover, there may be some dependencies between the functionalities provided by the different devices:
+Designing systems in the Cloud-Edge continuum—such as Collective Adaptive Systems (CAS) and the Internet of Things (IoT)—presents significant challenges.
+These systems consist of heterogeneous hosts and devices with diverse capabilities and resources, and must support proper communication and interaction across different tiers.

+In contrast to homogeneous systems, where each device can execute the entire macroprogram, heterogeneous systems require a more nuanced approach.
+For instance, wearables may offer capabilities like GPS or heart rate monitoring, while smartphones provide UI, connectivity, or notification services.
+Furthermore, some functionalities may depend on each other:
-- A smartphone in order to provide a notification to the user, it may need to know the heart rate of the user,
+- A smartphone might need heart rate data from a wearable to trigger a notification,
-- A heavy computation may be executed on a powerful device (e.g., a server) and the result sent to the smartphone to preserve battery life.
+- Intensive computation might be offloaded to a powerful server, with results returned to a smartphone to preserve battery life.

-It is clear that not all the functionalities required by the program can be executed on the same device, and for this reason, the system should be partitioned to be able to execute the program.
+Clearly, not all functionalities can be executed on a single device.
+Consequently, the system must be partitioned to enable distributed execution of the macroprogram.

-In this context, pulverization models[^1] help to *partition* the system into different components wired together, determining the overall (collective) system specification.
+Pulverization models[^1] help to *partition* the system into interconnected components, determining the overall (collective) system specification.
 However, these models do not capture as a first-class citizen the *placement* of the components, neither the *capabilities* of the hosts where the components are executed.
 They provide a highly flexible way for partitioning the system, but they do not provide a way to specify *where* the component can be executed and *what* are the requirements of it in terms of capabilities.

-Related approaches, as in the context of multitier programming[^2], provide a way to specify directly into the function's type the *placement* of it, letting the compiler checking the validity of the placement.
-Even though this approach solves the problem of placement, it does not provide a way to specify the *capabilities* required by the function, neither cover collective aspects of the system.

-With this work, we provide an extension of the concept of *placement types* with a capability-based refinement type system, where the type signature of a function includes both the placement and the capabilities required by the function.
-This allows to "constrain" the placement of a function to specific classes of hosts implementing the required capabilities, and to check at compile time the validity of the placement and the availability of the required capabilities.
-Finally, collectivity is also supported through a capability, which allows to specify that a function requires the interaction with the same function instance executed on other (neighboring) hosts, according to the pulverization model.
+Similarly, multitier programming approaches[^2] embed placement directly in a function's type, enabling compile-time validation of placements.
+While effective in addressing where a function can run, these models still do not specify which capabilities are required, nor do they account for collective behavior among components.

+### Our contribution

+This work extends the concept of _placement types_ by integrating a **capability-based refinement type system**.
+In our approach:
+1. A function's type signature includes both its _placement_ and the _capabilities_ it requires,
+2. this allows the system to constrain function execution to hosts that satisfy both placement and capability requirements,
+3. encode collective behavior through _capabilities_.

+We consider three types of functions:

+- **Plain functions**: These functions do not require any capabilities.
+They can be executed on any compatible host.
+- **Constrained functions**: These functions require specific capabilities to be executed.
+  The type signature includes the required capabilities, and the system checks whether the host provides them.
+- **Collective functions**: These functions require the _collective_ capability to be executed.
+  This enables neighbor-based interactions between hosts.

-In this way, tiers and not only used as a "placeholder" (or phantom type) to validate the placement, but they contribute to provide a set of capabilities that the function can use to execute.
+With this design, tiers are not only used as a "placeholder" (or phantom type) to validate the placement, but they contribute to provide a set of capabilities that the function can use to execute.

+Finally, thanks to the concept of _capabilities_ we can define **polimorphic functions** over the capabilities of the host;
-In other words, the function is *polymorphic over the capabilities* of the host where it is executed, everything type-checked at compile time.
+this means that the actual implementation of the function can be different depending on the capabilities of the host where it is executed, preserving the same type signature.

 ## Design